 Under the terms of the Company's concentrate sales contracts, lead-silver and zinc-silver concentrates are sold on a provisional pricing basis whereby sales are recognized at prevailing metal prices when the revenue recognition criteria have been met, namely when title and the risks and rewards of ownership have transferred to the customer.
-Final pricing of each delivery is not determined until one or two months post-delivery.
+Final pricing of each delivery is not determined until one to three months post-delivery.
 The price recorded at the time of sale may differ from the actual final price received from the customer due to changes in market prices for metals.
-The price volatility is considered an embedded derivative in accounts receivable.
-The embedded derivative is recorded at fair value by mark-to-market adjustments at each reporting period until settlement occurs, with the changes in fair value recorded in revenues.
+The price volatility is considered an embedded derivative in trade receivables.
+The embedded derivative is recorded at fair value by mark-to-market adjustments at each reporting period until settlement occurs, with the changes in fair value recorded in revenue.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2020 and 2019
+Notes to the Consolidated Financial Statements For the years ended December 31, 2021 and 2020